ZenIDTeam/ZenID-ios/README.md

 Recoglib is a library that lets you recognize and categorize a stream of pictures for specific document types.

 ## Migration
+### To the version 2.0.0
+When calling `verifyImage` method of all verifiers, pass the orientation of the device.
+There is no need to transform/map the orientation anymore.

 ### To the version 1.9.0
 1. We removed `Models/face/haarcascade_frontalface_alt2.xml` and `Models/face/lbfmodel.yaml.bin`.
 The models were replace by new models.
 Please do not use an individual file anymore.
 Use the `Models/face` folder to load models for Selfie or Faceliveness.
 Check the Faceliveness Verifier sections for more information.